If you’re searching for a new bank account that offers a particular benefit such as cashback or insurance, there are plenty of options to choose from.

 Current accounts paying switching incentives

 We will update this article with any future deals, so keep an eye out.
 If you’re thinking of leaving your current bank, don’t ditch it simply for a switching incentive.
-Ensure that you’re happy with your potential new bank’s customer service reviews, overdraft facilities and interest rates, and these will make a bigger long-term difference over the long-term to your finances than a one-off incentive for switching.
+Ensure that you’re happy with your potential new bank’s customer service reviews, overdraft facilities and interest rates, and these will make a bigger long-term difference to your finances than a one-off incentive for switching.

-Rates and offers correct as at 24.04.24
+Rates and offers are correct as of 19.05.2026

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.